 Wedgwood’s most unique space, The Gathering Place at Hunter Tree Farm, was created in 2011, a public-private partnership for a usable outdoor meeting area.
-Wedgwood has a very active community council which plans activities, partners with other organizations and is involved in many issues such as emergency preparedness, land use, park acquisition, streets and traffic safety, and future development.
+The Gathering Place initiative was coordinated by Wedgwood’s community council which plans activities, partners with other organizations and is involved in many issues such as emergency preparedness, land use, park acquisition, streets and traffic safety, and future development.

 Wedgwood was somewhat rural, was outside of the city limits and had NO apartment buildings until after World War Two.
 Then sixty more years went by until another apartment building opened, the Jasper in 2012.
 The Jasper was the first four-story-tall building to be built near Wedgwood’s commercial center on 35th Ave NE nearest to NE 85th Street.
 Construction of the Jasper was a wake-up call which precipitated action by the Wedgwood Community Council: the formation of a land use committee to address future developments.

 Issues of building height, density and development will continue to be felt in Wedgwood as its commercial buildings age and are replaced.
 On February 17, 2015, the Big Green House, one of the oldest houses in the Wedgwood area, was demolished to make way for a new townhouse complex.
 The Big Green House was in a commercial zone and had long been under threat, but when demolition finally happened, it was symbolic of the type of redevelopment which will come to other buildings as they age.